Home Boxing Gym: 10 Must-Have Items

-Jumping rope builds stamina and endurance, improves hand-eye coordination, and builds the fast twitch muscle fibres in your calves that are vital for quick footwork.
+Jumping rope builds stamina and endurance improves hand-eye coordination and builds the fast-twitch muscle fibers in your calves that are vital for quick footwork.
 Look for a rope that is made of leather and either wooden or steel handles.

-Contrary to what many non gym-goers think, mirrors in gyms are not there to admire your muscles.
+Contrary to what many non-gym-goers think, mirrors in gyms are not there to admire your muscles.
 They are an important way for you to monitor your form.
-To improve your boxing technique, you need the immediate feedback that the mirror provides.
+To improve your boxing technique, you need immediate feedback that the mirror provides.

 For that, you need to be able to see the two parts working together.
 Make sure that you place a good backing on your wall mounted mirror, to protect it against shattering.

 Only choose large